hephaestus-compiler-project/thalia-popl-eval/README.md

 JAR files,
 using the `mvn` command.
-Maven stores the downloaded packages inside your local Maven repository located at `~/.m2/repository/`.
+Maven stores the downloaded packages inside your local Maven repository, located at `~/.m2/repository/`.

 ```bash